Professor Michele Grossman

 Grossman, M (2010) ‘We are all learners now’, Griffith REVIEW Edition 29, August 2010, pp. 137-147 (shortlisted as a finalist for a 2010 Australian Human Rights Commission Award, long-listed for the Australian Book Review Calibre Prize for Outstanding Essay in 2010, broadcast on ABC Radio National’s ‘First Person’ series in November 2010 and on Radio Australia’s Indonesian-language ‘Multikultural Australia’ in June 2011).

-Grossman, M and H Tahiri (2013) Community and Radicalisation: an examination of perceptions, ideas, beliefs and solutions throughout Australia, Countering Violent Extremism Sub-Committee, Attorney-General’s Dept., Canberra, September 2013.
+H Tahiri and M Grossman (2013) Community and Radicalisation: An examination of perceptions, ideas, beliefs and solutions throughout Australia, Counter-Terrorism Coordination Unit, Victoria Police, Melbourne.

 Postgraduate research students and fellows